ssmiller25/k8s-intro/k8s-intro-dev.md

       * Micro.k8s: A Canonical offering, supports Linux, Mac, and Windows
       * kind: Kubernetes in Docker.
 Still need docker, but can do multi-"hosts" if you want to simulate a cluster.

-    Mention could be anything that build docker containers...docker open source, or OCI compabile software like buildah
+    Mention could be anything that build docker containers...docker open source, or OCI compatible software like buildah
 </aside>

 ---